Skip to main content

 Please note that JSON mode and tools/function calling are similar features but have different APIs and are used for distinct purposes.

 JSON mode is useful when you always need a response from the LLM in a structured format (valid JSON).
-The schema for the expected JSON can be defined in a free form inside a SystemMessage or UserMessage.
-In this scenario, the LLM must always output valid JSON.
 Additionally, there is usually no state/memory required, so each interaction with the LLM is independent of others.
 For instance, you might want to extract information from a text, such as the list of people mentioned in this text or convert a free-form product review into a structured form with fields like String productName, Sentiment sentiment, List<String> claimedProblems, etc.

-On the other hand, the use of tool/function calling is useful when enabling the LLM to call or execute tools, but only as necessary.
-In this case, a list of tools is provided to the LLM, and it autonomously decides whether to call the tool.
+On the other hand, tools/functions are useful when LLM should be able to perform some action(s) (e.g. lookup the database, search the web, cancel user's booking, etc.) In this case, a list of tools with their expected JSON schemas is provided to the LLM, and it autonomously decides whether to call any of them to satisfy user request.

-Function calling is often used for structured data extraction, but now we have the JSON mode feature, which is more suitable for this purpose.
+Earlier, function calling was often used for structured data extraction, but now we have the JSON mode feature, which is more suitable for this purpose.

 Here is how to enable JSON mode: